poridhiEng/poridhi-labs/Poridhi Labs/Observability and Monitoring/Prometheus Labs/Lab 01/README.md

 ## Service Level Indicators (SLIs), Objectives (SLOs), and Agreements (SLAs)

 Establishing clear performance and reliability targets is essential for meeting user expectations.
 This is where SLIs, SLOs, and SLAs come into play.
+When designing a system or applications, its important for teams to set specific measurable targets/goals to help organizations strike the right balance between product development and operation work.

 ### Service Level Indicators (SLIs)